iridiumCodes/my-100DaysOfCode/r2-log.md

 *"Transactions are an important feature of relational databases, as they allow correct recovery from failures and keep a database consistent even in cases of system failure.
 All queries within a transaction are executed on the same database connection, and run the entire set of queries as a single unit of work.
 Any failure will mean the database will rollback any queries executed on that connection to the pre-transaction state."*

 - [x]  Sign-in endpoint - check against login table, compare password to hash in order to sign in the user

+## R2D15
+Work on backend, organize endpoints in controllers

+Fix bug - when a user logins after other user that detected an image, clear state to not display that previously used image

+Workout a strange thing that happens with modules and import - different syntax for ES6

+Dependency injection in imported modules

+## R2D16

+Endpoints organized in controllers, handling functions with callbacks